Raiders knock off Beavers, 50-42

 Brookville jumped out to a 6-0 lead to start the game on two Cook hoops and another from Kellan Haines.
 DuBois countered right back with a bucket by Tyson Kennis and a Thompson trey to make it 6-5.

-Peterson quickly countered with a 3-pointe of his own, sparking a 7-0 Raiders spurt to end the quarter to give then a 13-5 advantage.
+Peterson quickly countered with a 3-pointer of his own, sparking a 7-0 Raiders spurt to end the quarter to give then a 13-5 advantage.
 Cook had the other four points.

 DuBois then flipped the script in the second quarter, outscoring Brookville 13-5 to pull even at the break.
 The quarter proved to be a scoring battle between Thompson and Cook.